 The unique code is the “listing code” generated by Swappa after you create a listing.
 So yes, you will need to create a listing first before snapping your verification photo.
 Note how each photo shows the device with it’s screen on or at an angle to show the screen condition.
-Here are some more tips on taking great verification photos.

 By showing the item next to the unique listing code, it proves you (the seller) has physical possession of the device being sold.
 This prevents scammers from creating listings for high-dollar devices they do not actually have, for instance.
 It also keeps sellers from just providing stock photos or photos taken from someone else’s listing.